-DoH/HSE, personal communication, 24 May 2013
+64 DoH/HSE, personal communication, 24 May 2013

 possibility of lowering ex-factory pharmaceutical prices in Ireland over and above those measures already agreed between the State and the pharmaceutical representative bodies.
 The Health Act 2013 permits for the first time generic substitution.
 It provides the HSE with legislative authority to set a reference price for the purposes of reimbursement based on a wide array of considerations that extend beyond the current agreements with industry representative bodies.
 Tendering, for example, is an option under the legislation.
 Unilateral price reductions based on the fact that prices are lower in other Member States is permissible.
-As a result under the Health Act 2013 the State may succeed in capturing a significant portion of the discounts, kickbacks and deals that currently accrue to other parts of the manufacturing, wholesaling and pharmacy chain.
-An important corollary of these reforms is ensuring that the cash-paying patient also benefits, which requires more price disclosure and competition at the pharmacy level, issues we addressed in our earlier report but on which progress appears to be slow.
-65
+As a result under the Health Act 2013 the State may succeed in capturing a significant portion of the manufacturing, wholesaling and pharmacy chain.
+An important corollary of these reforms is ensuring that the cash-paying patient also benefits, which requires more price disclosure and competition at the pharmacy level, issues we addressed in our earlier report but on which progress appears to be slow.65